Knightwalker/react-course/020.Redux/lab.md

 };
 ```

 You'll notice that we're creating a brand new object rather than mutating the existing one.
-That's how it works, Redux should take care to figure out the differences, but if we have a change, we must always provide a brand new state object.
+That's how it works in Redux, we cannot mutate the state, we must always provide a brand new state object.
+Redux should take care to figure out the differences.

 When we handle the `action.type`, it doesn't matter if we use `if-else` or `switch`, all it matters is to check if we should act and update, otherwise we must return the old state.
 Basically a reducer should always return the state, even if you didn't change it, and even if it's just `null`.
 You may not return `undefined`.